ZenonSeth/logistica/README.md

 Request Inserters check network storage first to fulfil their demand, and if not, they will check any Passive Suppliers.

-## Passive Supplier
+## Passive Supplier Chest
-A Passive Supplier acts as a source for specific items and must be configured.
-It takes items from other nodes' inventories (e.g. chests, furnaces) and makes them available to any demand in the network.
-Suppliers won't actively push items into the network, but Demanders and Storage nodes can both take items from Suppliers when needed.
-Note that if no items are configured in the Supplier's filter, suppliers will not provide any items at all.
+A Passive Supplier Chest acts as a source for specific items and must be configured.
+It makes any items added to its inventory available to any demand in the network.
+Passive Supplier Chests won't actively push items into the network, but Demanders and Storage nodes can both take items from Suppliers when needed.
+Since many machines can quickly access the Passive Supplier Chest's inventory, they are able to fulfil requests much quicker than Network Inserters.

-Passive Suppliers are ideal for fulfiling demand when you know exactly what kind of items you want to supply to the network.
+Passive Supplier Chests, when filled by Item Movers, are usually better at supplying a network when the source inventory has many different types of items that need to be supplied (e.g. the output of an automted sieve)

-## Active Supplier
+## Network Importer
-Active Supplier try to push items into the network, first checking if an item is needed by demanders and then checking storage.
-Active Suppliers iterate over the source's node's chosen inventory slot by slot.
+Network Importer scan another block's inventory one slot at a time and attempt to push items from it into the network.
+Network Importer thus can directly fulfil requests and add to storage.
+However, they do not act as suppliers that other requesters can check, so the rate at which they add items to the network is limited by the Importer itself.
+However, Network Importer can directly take items from another node's inventory, unlike Passive Supplier Chests.

+Network Importer are usually better used for taking items from small inventories (e.g. the default Furnace's output inventory).

-There's 2 version of the Storage Injectors:
+There's 2 version of the Network Importer:
-- Item Storage Injector: Takes 1 item at a time from each slot it scans.
+- Item Network Importer: Takes 1 item from a slot at a time, and tries to insert it in the network.
-- Stack Storage Injector: Injects one stack at a time from each slot it scans.

-Active suppliers are ideal for cases where there might be many different items in an inventory.
-However because they check one inventory slot at a time, they may take a bit longer to fulfil demand if the source's inventory has many different types of items.
+- Stack Network Importer: Takes up to 99 items from a slot at a time, and tries to insert them in the network.

+When finding places to add items to, Network Importer prioritize Requesters first, then Storage.
+Stack Importers can place exact number of requsted items in a Requester, and will then continue and attempt to insert any leftover of the stack into other Requesters and/or Storage nodes.

 ## Mass Storage
-Mass Storage box provide mass-storage for items, and are the first place a Demander will look for to fulfil any demand.
+Mass Storage box provide mass-storage for items, and are the first place a Requester will look for to fulfil any requests.
 Mass Storage needs to be configured with the exact items to store, and can also be upgraded to store more items.
 Features:
 - Can be dug and keeps its inventory when placed again
 - Can quickly deposit items by punching it with a stack or shift-punching it for deposit all stack items.